DHCP relay enables multi-subnet DHCP

 def decode_dhcp(pkt): if not pkt.haslayer(DHCP): return bootp = pkt[BOOTP] dhcp_options = {opt[0]: opt[1] for opt in pkt[DHCP].options if isinstance(opt, tuple)} msg_type = DHCP_MSG_TYPES.get(dhcp_options.get("message-type", 0), "UNKNOWN") client_mac = pkt[Ether].src offered_ip = bootp.yiaddr if bootp.yiaddr != "0.0.0.0" else "none" server_id = dhcp_options.get("server_id", "unknown") print(f"[DHCP {msg_type:8s}] client={client_mac} offered={offered_ip} server={server_id}") if msg_type == "OFFER": # Two OFFERs from different servers for the same DISCOVER = rogue server print(f" gateway={dhcp_options.get('router', 'none')} " f"dns={dhcp_options.get('name_server', 'none')}")

-sniff(iface="eth0", filter="udp port 67 or udp port 68", prn=decode_dhcp, store=False)Running this on a mirror port reveals every DHCP exchange on the segment.
-Two OFFER messages from different server IDs for the same DISCOVER indicate a rogue DHCP server.
+sniff(iface="eth0", filter="udp port 67 or udp port 68", prn=decode_dhcp, store=False)Running this script on a mirror port reveals every DHCP exchange on the segment.
+2 OFFER messages from different server IDs for the same DISCOVER indicate a rogue DHCP server.

 DHCP relay enables multi-subnet DHCP